 Based on business needs, a fractional sales manager is going to be more cost effective than a full time hire who will not be able to fill the full time work with all sales management responsibilities on a regular basis.
 Additionally, fractional sales management should be one the highest ROI hires you can make.
 If they can help you close more deals within the first thirty days, they will pay for themselves very quickly and some.

 Top sales talent is hard to recruit.
 Fractional sales talent is much easier to recruit.
 In fact, many fractional sales management consultants work full time jobs at top tech companies or have multiple fractional sales management gigs.
 Access to this type of talent wasn’t previously available before the shift to remote work.
 When comparing fractional sales management vs full time sales management, you can get a lot of the same benefits but being able to bring on people who you wouldn’t normally be able to afford on a full time basis can be a big win for a business.

 Clear Deliverables and Efficient

 Bringing on fractional sales management requires having clear deliverables.
 You should discuss with the fractional sales manager before hiring what needs to be done and make it clear.
 They’ll be efficient with their time to get these deliverables done.
 These tasks should be done with a higher level of execution than what you’d normally find if the founder or business owner was responsible.

 Bridging The Gap

-As startups grow they hit awkward phases where they have needs but not on a full time basis.
+As startups and small businesses grow they hit awkward phases where they have needs but not on a full time basis.
 Some startups need help with outbound sales but can’t justify a full time SDR manager.
 Fractional SDR management makes sense in a situation like that.
 Or they need a CRO but the cost is too high and recruiting a CRO is not worth the effort.
 Fractional sales management at the most senior levels makes a ton of sense.
 The flexibility offered by fractional sales management to address changing needs is a huge benefit.